murchandamus/bips/bip-update-process.md

 status to _NOMINATED_ to indicate that they recommend adoption or implementation of the BIP.
 Where applicable, the champion must ensure that any proposed specification is solid, not unduly complicated, and definitive.
-Subsequently, a BIP’s content should only be adjusted in minor details to clarify ambiguities, fill-in omissions, add coverage for edge-cases that were overlooked, or address other issues discovered as the BIP is adopted.
+Subsequently, a BIP’s content should only be adjusted in minor details, e.g. to improve language, clarify ambiguities, backfill omissions in the specification, add test vectors for edge-cases, or address other issues discovered as the BIP is adopted.

 As time passes, substantial changes or changes that interfere with existing implementations are increasingly heavily discouraged.

 A _NOMINATED_ BIP can only transition to _ACTIVE_ or to _ABANDONED_.
-If a _NOMINATED_ BIP is found to need substantial functional changes to achieve its goal, it should be moved to _ABANDONED_ and a new BIP should be drafted instead.
+If a _NOMINATED_ BIP is found to need substantial functional changes, it should be moved to _ABANDONED_ and a new BIP should be drafted instead.

 #### Active